Moeez192/Diabetic-Retinopathy-Binary-Classification/README.md

-This code contains the binary classification of diabetic retinopathy image datase.
-The images were first processed using a gausian filter thhen due to class imbalance i converted the data into a binary. then a custom cnn model was created fo the classification part.
+This code contains the binary classification of the diabetic retinopathy image dataset.
+The images were first processed using a Gaussian filter then due to class imbalance I converted the data into a binary. then, a custom cnn model was created for the classification part.
+No image augmentation techniques were applied.